dyakovk/jest-matchmedia-mock/README.md

 ![node](https://img.shields.io/node/v/jest-matchmedia-mock)
 ![npm peer dependency version](https://img.shields.io/npm/dependency-version/jest-matchmedia-mock/peer/jest)

-> Mock implementation of the `window.matchMedia` method that we have been waiting for so long while working with Jest
->
-> This allows you to control your media queries and their listening functions.
-You can update the media query that is currently applied to the document by calling a single function.
-Try it!
+This implementation of the `window.matchMedia` method allows you to control your media queries and their listening functions.
+You can update the media query that is currently applied to the document by simply calling one function.

 ## Installation